ESA astronaut Christer Fuglesang, from Sweden, poses in an Extravehicular Mobility Unit, or spacewalk suit.

-Christer Fuglesang is due to become the first Swede in space when he flies as a Mission Specialist on the STS-116 Space Shuttle mission, presently scheduled to visit the International Space Station (ISS) in December 2006.
-During this mission, he will perform two or three spacewalks to attach a new segment to the ISS truss.
+Christer Fuglesang was the first Swede in space and flew as a Mission Specialist on the STS-116 Space Shuttle mission, and visited the International Space Station (ISS) in December 2006.
+During this mission, he performed three spacewalks to attach a new segment to the ISS truss.

 In May 1993, Christer Fuglesang was selected to train in Russia for the Euromir 95 mission with fellow ESA astronaut Thomas Reiter, of Germany.
 He was formed for onboard engineer tasks, extra-vehicular activities (spacewalks) and operation of the Soyuz spacecraft.
 As a member of the backup crew for the actual mission, he was the prime Crew Interface Coordinator (CIC).
 All along the 179-day mission (September3, 1995 - February 29, 1996), he was the main contact at the Russian Mission Control Centre (TsUP) in Kaliningrad, with Thomas Reiter in Mir.
 He also acted as coordinator between Mir and the Euromir 95 Payloads Operations Control Centre, located in Oberpfaffenhofen, Germany, and the project management.